Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 given creatures `genome` that can determine whether it is a 'carnivore' or not.
 A creature would then only need to sense whether the creature is a carnivore, omnivore, or herbivore, to know if it is in danger.

+### Memory Persistence

+##### Intro

+&nbsp;&nbsp;&nbsp;&nbsp;As it stands right now, a creature, we'll call 'glom', could have a few sensory inputs that detect when a predator is in front of it and allows it to smell food.
+The glom could smell food and move towards the food source when its 'predator sensor' activates and causes the output sensor 'move away from `x`' to activate.
+Now our glom has successfully moved away from a potential predator, yay!
+However, now the glom's input sensor says that there is no predator in front of him, is not activating and the glom again senses food.
+The poor glom would immediately turn back around just to discovery the predator again.
+How do we counteract this?

+##### Short Term Memory Banks

+&nbsp;&nbsp;&nbsp;&nbsp;Implementing some sort of memory will provide the creatures with a sense of persistence and continuity in their behaviors.
+This ensures that they remember recent events and avoid making immediate contradictory choices, such as the glom above.

+Making it so each creature has a *memory buffer* could be beneficial.
+The buffer would store recent events or sensory inputs that are of interest (eg: detecting a predator, moving away from a threat).
+Each event in the buffer would also have some sort of memory duration.
+Less significant events might stay in the buffer for less time than more significant ones.

+##### Event Retrieval and Decision-making Influence

+&nbsp;&nbsp;&nbsp;&nbsp;A potential solve for this is having events from the buffer act as 'temporary input nodes'.
+These 'temporary input nodes' as blasphemous as it may seem could feed directly into a 'permanent input node'.
+Information from the buffer would determine where the output from the temporary input node would go.
+The output would also be affected by *memory decay*. *Memory decay* would gradually reduce the influence of older events making it less likely that an older event would trigger and action potential in an input node.
+The events in the buffer could even be deleted as soon as the influence of the event reaches zero.
+This would ensure that recent events have a stronger impact on decisions compared to distant past events.

+Adding `temporary input nodes` to the buffer is a great idea, however I can already see a few potential problems with this short term memory solve.
+It stems from these logic examples:

+**Infinite Loop**
+1. 'sense predator' node activated
+2. 'temporary sense predator' node added to the buffer
+3. 'temporary sense predator' node activates 'sense predator' node
+4. 'temporary sense predator' node added to the buffer because of the original 'temporary sense predator node'
+5. Infinite loop occurs where the creature is constantly 'sensing a predator' and added a temporary node to the buffer

+**Unexpected Results from Dynamic Nodes**
+Another problem is that this temporary node would 'mess' with the dynamic nodes in unwanted ways.
+Using the sense predator node as an example.
+More than likely, an evolved species would trigger the 'move away from x' node when the sense predator node is activated.
+Now, the 'sense predator input node' would 'sense' a predator because of a temporary input node which would in turn, trigger the 'move away from x' node.
+However, now that the predator is not being sensed by the creature, 'move away from x' could cause the creature to move away from a pheromone or food, instead of the predator, as the predator would not be a valid `x`.